-Heads of key operating/company units (main business lines): Head of CFO & Strategy Area, of the Finance Division, of the Lending Department, Head of the AM Area who also covers the role of Executive Director of BG FML and General Manager of BG FML.
+Heads of key operating/company units (main business lines): Head of CFO & Strategy Area, Head of the Finance Division, Head of the Lending Department, Head of the AM Area who also covers the role of Executive Director of BGFML and General Manager of BGFML.

-Heads regarded as having an impact on company risk due to their activities, autonomy and powers: Head of the PRM Area, Head of the Commercial Networks, Alternative and Support Channels Area, Head of the COO & Innovation Area, Head of the General Counsel Area, Head of the Human Resources Department and Head of the Wealth Management Area, Head of the Marketing and External Relations Department, CIO of BG Valeur and General Manager of BG Valeur.
+Heads regarded as having an impact on company risk due to their activities, autonomy and powers: Head of the PRM Area; Head of the Commercial Networks, Alternative and Support Channels Area; Head of the COO & Innovation Area; Head of the General Counsel & Sustainability Area; Head of the Human Resources Department; Head of the Wealth Management Area; Head of the Marketing and External Relations Department; Head of the AUC Department; Head of Equity Private Investments; General Manager of BG Valeur S.A.; and CEO of BG Suisse S.A.